MickRemmerswaal/ASCAD/Readme.md

+## Personal
+This is a forked version of the ASCAD SCA traces database and SCA DL attacks.
+More info on this can be read below.

+This was forked for research into Deep Learning based Point of Interest Selection in SCA attacks.
+This research was conducted as my Master Thesis for the Artificial Intelligence Master at the Leiden University in The Netherlands.

+## ASCAD
 ## About

 **ASCAD** (ANSSI SCA Database) is a set of databases that aims at providing a benchmarking reference for the SCA community: the purpose is to have something similar to the [MNIST database](http://yann.lecun.com/exdb/mnist/) that the Machine Learning community has been using for quite a while now to evaluate classification algorithms performance.